What’s Disney World Like Post-COVID?

 Everyone gets their temperatures taken before approaching bag check and the park gate.
 This always went quickly.

 We chose to self-quarantine before our trip as a precaution.
-Not only did we not want to risk getting sick, but we also didn’t want to expose others without realizing.
+Not only did we not want to risk getting sick, but we also didn’t want to expose others without realizing it.
 Small sacrifice to experience some Disney magic.

 Mask are required for everyone aged 2 and up, no exceptions.
 Masks must always be worn, even when taking pictures.
 The only exception is when actively eating or drinking while stationary.
 Meaning, you can’t grab some popcorn and walk to your next destination while eating it.